Since the advent of the antibiotic resistance era, Africa has faced the worst epidemic of Tuberculosis (TB).

 Weakened Immune System: If your immune system is strong, your body can fight new pathogens such as the TB bacteria.

 However, some medical conditions or drugs may weaken your immunity.
-They include HIV/AIDS, Kidney conditions, Diabetes, and certain cancers.
+These include HIV/AIDS, Kidney disease, Diabetes, and certain cancers.

 Substance Abuse: Excessive consumption of alcohol can also weaken your immunity system and leave you more vulnerable to Tuberculosis.
 Tobacco may also increase your chances of getting TB.